1C:Enterprise uses a variety of lists to display data.

 The appearance of this window, its properties, and behavior of the controls are application-specific.

 The application might check whether the data you enter is valid and complete.
 If you attempt to enter invalid data, the application can display an error message.
-When you are done entering the attributes, click Save and close, or another similar button used to save the item, or close the form using the Close button.
+When you are done entering the attributes, click Save and close, or another similar button used to save the item, or simply close the form.
 When you are prompted to save the changes, click Yes to save the item or No to discard the changes.

 To cancel item creation, press Esc.

-To create a folder in a list with hierarchy of folders and items, in the list form, click All actions – Create group.
+To create a folder in a list with hierarchy of folders and items, in the list form, click More actions – Create group.

 If you select a folder before creating a new one, the selected folder becomes its parent (in Hierarchical list or Tree view mode).